Ska-boy/reactpizza/README.md

-# React Pizza is a project to learn how to make internet shop using React & Redux
+# React Pizza
+is a project to learn how to make online store using React & Redux